MadisAr/intern-decision-engine-backend/TICKET-101-conclusion.md

 There seemed to be also some problems with the frontend code, for example, the page doesn't actually still show the biggest loan a person could get.
 The slider on the front end is also slightly broken, displaying the wrong selected month values.
+Otherwise, if these bugs are fixed, the frontend will be great!